NuGet/docs.microsoft.com-nuget/docs/tools/cli-ref-environment-variables.md

 In general, options specified directly on the command line or in NuGet configuration files have precedence, but there are a few exceptions such as *FORCE_NUGET_EXE_INTERACTIVE*.
 If you find that nuget.exe behaves differently between different computers, an environment variable could be the cause.
 For example, Azure Web Apps Kudu (used during deployment) has *NUGET_XMLDOC_MODE* set to *skip* to speed up package restore performance and save disk space.

+The NuGet CLI uses MSBuild to read the project files.
+All environment variables are available as [properties](#https://docs.microsoft.com/en-us/visualstudio/msbuild/msbuild-command-line-reference) during the MSBuild evaluation.
+The list of properties documented in [NuGet pack and restore as MSBuild targets](../reference/msbuild-targets.md#restore-properties) can also be set as environment variables.

 | Variable | Description | Remarks |
 | --- | --- | --- |
 | http_proxy | Http proxy used for NuGet HTTP operations. | This would be specified as `http://<username>:<password>@proxy.com`. |